pritis-spektra/dvlprprdctvtyghdepth/Lab11/Lab11.md

     in Copilot Chat:

 **Prompt:**

-/explain What happens when an unsupported currency like "GBP" is passed to this function?
-Trace the downstream impact.
++++/explain What happens when an unsupported currency like "GBP" is passed to this function?
+Trace the downstream impact.+++

 ![](./media/image6.png)